maxint-rd/TM16xx/README.md

 ```

 ## TMxxMatrix class
 The _TMxxMatrix_ class provides basic methods for using a LED-matrix.
-To use that class on top of the base class, all you need to do is instantiate it, refering to the chip specific class:
+For more advanced graphics use the _TMxxMatrixGFX_ class.
+To use the _TMxxMatrix_ class on top of the base class, all you need to do is instantiate it, refering to the chip specific class:
 ```C++
 TM1640 module(9, 10);    // DIN=9, CLK=10
 #define MATRIX_NUMCOLUMNS 16